Optimizing PHP Application Concurrency

 If you have many processes increasing the memory limit beyond its initially configured value at runtime using ini_set()

-, and these processes are actually consuming that additional memory, you may get R14 errors indicating that your application has started paging to disk, which may degrade performance.
+, and these processes are actually consuming that additional memory, you can get R14 errors.
+That error indicates that your application started paging to disk, which can degrade performance.
 In this case, either increase the static memory_limit

 , or set WEB_CONCURRENCY